 The production staff in the factory would use your detailed diagrams as a guide to make the product; you might need to explain the designs to them.

-You'd also write and draw the instructions for assembling the product or create guides for the technicians who do the installation, servicing and repairs.
+You would also write and draw the instructions for assembling the product or create guides for the technicians who do the installation, servicing and repairs.

 CAD work could have different names depending on the industry, including: